 - If you are currently claiming another compact state as your primary state of residence but will be changing your primary state of residence to ND when you come to work here

-- Complete the online Initial RN/LPN Exam Application below
+- Complete the online Initial RN/LPN Endorsement Application below

 - You will be prompted to pay at the end of this online application via credit card, debit, card, Paypal account or checking account information.
 The non-refundable initial exam/processing fee is $160.
 A receipt will display when your application has been submitted.
 Print or save this receipt electronically as proof of payment.